ppernot/ReactorUI/docs/5-fluxes.md

 * `ViewFlow` tab: a graph representation of the fluxes, where the size of arrows increases with the flux.
-Red arrows correspond to formation reactions for the target product, and blue arrows to loss reactions.
+Red arrows correspond to formation reactions of the target product, and blue arrows to its loss reactions.

     The reactions are tagged by their index given in `Model > Chemistry > Reactions`,